Key Takeaways:

 Can I Sue My Employer for Harassment?

 “Can I sue my employer for harassment?” sounds like a simple yes/no question but it isn’t.
-The answer is different for every unique situation.
+The answer varies for each unique situation.

 To know whether you can sue your employer for harassment, you must understand what harassment is, understand what types of harassment are illegal, the steps you must take to avoid losing your right to sue your employer for harassment and the timing of those steps, and you must understand why you might want to sue your employer even if you are afraid.